Bret's Recipe Collection

 salt

 Heat the butter and olive oil gently until the butter is just melted, but not sizzling.
 Add the garlic and sauté briefly (15 seconds or so).
-Add the dry herbs and spices and stir a few seconds more until throughly moistened.
+Add the dry herbs and spices and stir a few seconds more until thoroughly moistened.

 Add tomato purée, brown sugar, bay leaves, and a pinch of salt.
 Bring to a simmer, then reduce heat to lowest setting (bubbles should barely break the surface).
 Cook uncovered for about 45 minutes, stirring occasionally.
 Adjust seasoning to taste, though we should err on the side of slightly under-salted.
 Remove bay leaves.